IoannisDiridis/IoannisDiridis/README.md

 ## About me:

 - 💼 I'm currently working as a Junior .NET Software Engineer at Inform, where I specialize in back-end development using technologies like C#, VB.NET, SQL, .NET, and ASP.NET.

-## Interests:
+- I'm interested in contributing to open source projects.
-- Beyond coding, I'm interested in Philosophy, History, and Finance.
+- Beyond coding, I like Philosophy, History, and Finance.
 - A huge fan of Motorsports and Sim Racing.
-- Practice martial arts and unwind by playing the guitar.

-## Looking Forward:
-- Eager to contribute to meaningful projects that challenge me and allow me to grow.
-- Keen on collaborating with other professionals in the software development field and contributing to back-end solutions.
-- Always open to discussing new ideas and opportunities in technology.

 <!--[![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=JohnNtirintis)](https://github.com/anuraghazra/github-readme-stats) -->
 <div align="center">